lgfrbcsgo/du-light-control/README.md

 Look at the programming board, which is labeled "Sequencer", and press Crtl+L.
 Alternatively, you can right click the programming board and select "Edit Lua script" in the "Advanced" sub menu.

 This should have opened another window.
-On the left-hand side of the window select "system" and then "start()".
+On the left-hand side of the window select "unit" and then "start()".

 ![](images/empty_sequence.png)